-An overheard a conversation between two women about picking strawberries as children reminded me of this preserves recipe.
-All you need are equal parts strawberries and sugar, a little lemon juice and an hour of your time.
+An overheard a conversation between two women about picking strawberries as children reminded me of this recipe for strawberry preserves.
+All you need are strawberries and sugar, a little lemon juice and an hour of your time.

 Because there isn’t any pectin the preserves aren’t as stiff as jam; expect them to be more honey-like in consistency.